avive/karmacoin-docs/versioned_docs/version-0.1.0/design/onboarding.md

 4. Once the active verifier verifies the receiver's mobile phone number, it creates and signs a `new user transaction` with information about the new user such as his chosen nickname and mobile phone number and submits it to the network (together with the payment transaction to make sure that block producer will get both or none).
 5. A block producer adds the two transactions consecutively to a block it creates.
 The payment transaction is now valid because the receiver's account is on chain.
 The block producer executes the in-consensus transaction processing logic handles the required update to balances and receiver's character trait score when applicable.
 For example, fee calculation, referral award and new user reward.
 This is deterministically verifiable by all other verifiers because the rules are deterministic and part of the runtime.

-After the processing the chain has the following state:
+The chain should now have the following state:
 1. Receiver has a new account on chain.
 2. Receiver's account is updated with the coin amount sent in the payment transaction from the referrer.
 3. A point is added to their character score in the receiver's account if the payment transaction included an appreciation.